 While it enjoys a tropical climate best, this feature plant has been known to do quite well, even indoors when provided with enough light.

-There are as much as five species of the Birds of Paradise plant, however the most commonly grown cultivars include:
+There are as much as five species of the Birds of Paradise plant.
+These are listed in order of the most commonly grown below:

 How to Grow Birds of Paradise